SECTION I: INTRODUCTION

 3. We may process your account data with you explicit consent(“account data“).
 The account data may include your name, email address, Date of birth & Nationality.
 You are providing this data to us in order use our service.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is your consent and our legitimate interests, namely the proper administration of our website and business and our obligation to apply identification and strong authentication mechanisms when providing payment services to you.

 4. We may process your information included in your personal profile on our website (“profile data“).
 The profile data may include your name, address, telephone number, email address, profile pictures, gender, date of birth, relationship status, interests etc. The profile data may be processed for the purposes of enabling and monitoring your use of our website and services.
-The legal basis for this processing is your consent and our legitimate interests, namely the proper administration of our website and business.
+The legal basis for this processing is our contractual agreement.

 5. We may process your personal data that are provided in the course of the use of our services (“service data“).
 The service data may include access logs into our platform, history of the associated services with our platform.
 The source of the service data is our platform, where you are maintaining your registered account.
 The service data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
-The legal basis for this processing is your consent and our legitimate interests, namely the proper administration of our website and monitoring for fraud prevention and security reasons.
+The legal basis for this processing is our contractual agreement and our legal requirements for fraud prevention and security..